JPmoep/JPs_MeltPoolDG/README.md

 ```bash
 make release
 ```
+### How to run a simulation

-Then build the code and run the simulation.
-As an example the simulation of the newly created "vortex_bubble" is demonstrated using 4 threads:
+As an example the simulation of the newly created "vortex_bubble" is demonstrated using 4 processes:
 ```bash
 make -j 4
 mpirun -np 4 ./run_simulation ../include/meltpooldg/simulations/vortex_bubble.json